sameera91/sameera91.github.io/_posts/2016-03-30-sinatra-outdoor-activity-tracker.md

 ---
 **Overview**

-I have just finished creating another project using the Ruby language—an outdoor activity tracker using the Sinatra framework.
+I have just finished creating another project using the Ruby language—an [outdoor activity tracker](https://github.com/sameera91/outdoor-activity-tracker){:target="_blank"} using the Sinatra framework.
 With spring already here, and summer quickly approaching, I thought it would come in handy to have a way to log all of my outdoor activities and details about their locations.
 After all, nature has a lot to offer!